ThKrypt/QualCoder/12-Imports-and-exports.md

 # Bibliography import
 Import a bibliography.
 This must be in RIS formatted plain text.
 The file can have endings of .txt or .ris

-In the menu,go to Project > Import > Import > Import references in RIS format.
+In the menu,go to Project > Import > Import references in RIS format.

 Select the file.